Meteor-Community-Packages/meteor-simple-schema/README.md

 A simple, reactive schema validation package for Meteor.
 It's used by the [Collection2](https://github.com/aldeed/meteor-collection2) and [AutoForm](https://github.com/aldeed/meteor-autoform) packages, but you can use it by itself, too.

+## IMPORTANT NOTE!
+THE VERSION IN THIS REPO IS DEPRECATED

 NOTE: "v2" of this package is [an NPM package](https://github.com/aldeed/node-simple-schema).
 Please use the NPM package even in Meteor apps.
 This Meteor package will get only critical fixes.
 For help with migrating, see the [CHANGELOG](https://github.com/aldeed/meteor-simple-schema/blob/master/CHANGELOG.md#200).

 ## Table of Contents